Where Are the Best Places to Hike Across America?

 State and National Parks are, of course, a great resource, and almost all feature well-marked paths, scenic beauty, picnic areas and campgrounds for those who are interested in more than just day trips.
-Overnight camping in State & National Parks brings memories of fun, play and great meals cooked in simmering camp cooking pots over crackling campfires.
+Overnight camping and glamping in State & National Parks brings memories of fun, play and great meals cooked in simmering camp cooking pots over crackling campfires.

 Adventurers have long touted the natural beauty of both Alaska and Hawaii, and that isn’t in dispute.
 But for residents of the Continental United States, there are closer-to-home options, some even located in big city locales, parks and other areas.
 Here are a handful of choices for vacations, with hiking trails that don’t require “expert” status: